ylc-bank-project/bank_project/README.md

 Enter the amount you would like pay.
 For this activity, enter $68.00 Continue button Enter the date you would like to pay the bill.
 For this activity, enter ‘Today’ Continue button

 The next screen will show a review of what has been enter: “Review what you have entered.
-If everything is correct, press the ‘Confirm Payment’ button.”
+If everythincorrect, press the ‘Confirm Payment’ button.”
 Once the user clicks the confirm payment, then next box says…

 You now know how to add a new payee and pay a bill online.
 Want to learn more?